 - Redesigning and refactoring existing pages to be more intuitive and maintainable

 While the skills I developed using AngularJS, Django, and Pandas are significant, I believe that the experience I gained balancing competing priorities during the development process, in addition to the relationships I built with my dedicated coworkers, are what I will truly take away from my time with Rise.

-Over the past two years, I have had the opportunity to take a variety of courses in computer science, engineering, and the social sciences.
-A few of my favorites have been Professor Hartline’s Design & Analysis of Algorithms, Professor Smutko’s Modern Cosmology, and Professor Horn’s Human Computer Interaction.
+Over the past three years, I have had the opportunity to take a variety of courses in computer science, engineering, and the social sciences.
+A few of my favorites have been Professor Hartline’s Design & Analysis of Algorithms, Professor Smutko’s Modern Cosmology, and Professor Wilensky’s Designing & Constructing Models with Multi-Agent Languages.

 Northwestern Club Baseball